 Most states in the nation do actually require all their dental assistants to complete an accredited program and pass a certification exam.
 You will find that most programs are offered at local community colleges, but they are also offered at vocational/trade or technical schools.
 Most dental assistant programs are 1 year in length and culminate with a certificate or diploma.
 The Commission on Dental Accreditation (CODA), part of the American Dental Association accredited nearly 300 dental assisting training programs in 2017.
-Click on the link below to search their database of accredited programs.

 About Online Dental Assisting classes

 Online education is available in the dental assistant field.
 Be sure to check with your school to see what their availability is for online dental assistant training.
 Most schools and programs allow general education courses online at the minimum.

 Successful completion of your accredited training is critical to advancing to the next step in the process to becoming a dental assistant.

 Step 4 – Get your Dental Assisting Certification